KOCTOLOM/Mindustry-overhaul/README.md

 </div>
 <h1>Main changes</h1>
-<ul><br><li>During a series of tests, we discovered that the standard version of the Serpulo campaign suffered from a lack of depth in its balance.
+<ul><li>During a series of tests, we discovered that the standard version of the Serpulo campaign suffered from a lack of depth in its balance.
 In response, we reworked it with a focus on emphasizing the unique strengths of units.</li>
 <br>
 <br><li>All characteristics of the vanilla turrets and their ammunition have been completely reworked.
 In addition to updating existing stats, most turrets have received new types of ammunition, some of which apply status effects.
 These changes make defensive structures much more flexible in their usage.</li>
 <br>